munificent/craftinginterpreters/book/classes.md

 Can you "re-initialize" an object by directly calling its `init()` method?
 If you do, what does it return?
-A <span name="compromise">reasonable</span> answer would be `nil` since that's what it appears the body does.
-However -- and I usually dislike compromising to satisfy the implementation -- it will make clox's implementation of constructors much easier if we say that `init()` methods implicitly return `this`, even when directly called.
+A <span name="compromise">reasonable</span> answer would be `nil` since that's what it appears the body returns.

+However -- and I generally dislike compromising to satisfy the implementation -- it will make clox's implementation of constructors much easier if we say that `init()` methods always return `this`, even when directly called.
+In order to keep jlox compatible with that, we add a little special case code in LoxFunction:

 <aside name="compromise">